Tooth decay and overweight mothers

 Dr Silva notes that the relationship between maternal obesity and child tooth decay is complex.

-“Perhaps the mother’s weight has a biological influence on the developing fetus or perhaps the risk of decay rises because of increased sugar consumption in that household,” Dr Silva says.
+“Perhaps the mother’s weight has a biological influence on the developing foetus or perhaps the risk of decay rises because of increased sugar consumption in that household,” Dr Silva says.

 Environment and children’s teeth